-For example, "I feel like the crawling man today" or "a part of me went up in a hot air ballon when you said that."
+For example, "I feel like the crawling man today" or "a part of me went up in a hot air balloon when you said that."

 The emotion cards can be used in much the same way to help clients identify which emotional state for them belongs to which part of the nervous system.
 It is a useful tool to educate and raise self-awareness of the feelings that may be very dominant and those feelings which seem less accessible and where the client is on the Polyvagal scale.

 Create a ladder of emotions starting with Dorsal at the bottom and ending with Ventral Vegal at the top

 Match the Picture Cards

 Encourage the client to instinctively pair an emotion card with a picture card.
 There are no right or wrong answers.
 A client may want to put several picture cards next to one emotion card or no picture cards next to other emotion cards.

 Enquire as to what the exercise was like for the client and be interested in what they found easy or hard.

 Work for a while with that picture and emotion card using I wonder language.
 For example, I wonder why you matched this picture with that emotion?
 I wonder what part of the picture reminds you most of that emotion.
 I wonder what it reminds you of in your own life?

-Notice any emotions which have no images next to them, be interested in the clients experience of that emotion.
-If they have an experience invite them to draw an image themselves which would go well with that emotion.
+Notice any emotions which have no images next to them and be interested in the client's experience of that emotion.
+Invite the client to draw an image of an experience, which would go well with that emotion.

 Working somatically is becoming more and more popular for therapists as we become more aware of how important the body is in therapeutic work.

 20 Dreams cards provide a helpful way to work with the body.
 Invite the client to divide the emotions cards into two piles - familiar and unfamiliar.

 Exploring the Familiar

-Allow the client to chose an emotion they want to show you.
+Allow the client to choose an emotion they want to show you.

 Invite the client to make a movement or get themselves into the position which physically represents that emotion for them.